Haichen-Liu/HaichenLiu01.github.io/_pages/about.md

 ---

 ### 🔍 Current Research Interests
 At present, my main research focuses on **object detection** and **image generation for low-light image enhancement and style transfer**.
-In collaboration with Ye Liu, I am exploring the use of:

 - **Network structure innovations**:
   - [SCINet](https://github.com/cure-lab/SCINet), adapted from time-series decomposition to improve feature extraction and multi-scale representation in image enhancement.